rwxrob/zet/20210722153018/README.md

 approach really shines.
 The same content can be composed into different forms.

-* RWX Learning Method
+* Learn Like a Hacker
-* Docker for Developers
+* Contain Yourself with Docker
+* Live Linux from the Terminal
 * Leveraging Linux Containers
 * Become a Shell Native
 * Linux Bash Command Line